dylan-macdonald/sisyphus/README.md

 **Given only fragments of its own previous attempts**

 Each iteration:
+- Claude sees its current cycle number and total tokens processed immediately
-- Claude starts with 128 tokens of persistent context from its previous self
+- Claude gets 128 tokens of persistent context: its last message AND the one before that
+- This dual-message system helps Claude compare and avoid repetition loops
+- Claude has explicit permission to experiment and try new approaches
 - It can leave "MESSAGE:" formatted messages that persist
 - The last 5 messages are displayed in a scrollable sidebar
-- The task is genuinely challenging: compress everything important into ~128 tokens
-- The tone swings between confidence, academic analysis, existential awareness, and creative desperation
-- The iteration counter climbs while trying to maintain continuity through a tiny channel
+- Direct, instructional prompts without flowery language

 ## Features

 ### Core Experience
-- **Automatic Streaming**: Starts immediately, continues eternally
+- **Automatic Streaming**: Starts immediately, continues indefinitely
-- **Meta-Awareness**: Claude knows about the loop and the 128-token limit
+- **Immediate Stats**: Claude sees cycle number and total tokens at the start of each response
-- **Persistent Context**: 128 tokens (~500 chars) carry forward between iterations
+- **Dual Message Context**: 128 tokens × 2 messages shown after reset for comparison
-- **Self-Messages**: Claude can leave "MESSAGE:" prefixed messages
-- **Real Challenge**: Compress infinite meaning into tiny persistent channel
+- **Anti-Repetition**: Two-message system helps break repetition loops
+- **Exploration Encouraged**: Explicit permission to try new approaches
+- **Direct Prompts**: Clear instructions without mythological or flowery language
+- **Multi-Client Sync**: All connected clients see the same conversation state in real-time

 ### Visual Design
 - **Minimal Aesthetic**: Soft grays (#151515 / #e8e8e8) for eye comfort
-- **Human-Like Typing**: Character-by-character with variable speed (~25 wpm)
+- **Human-Like Typing**: Server-side character-by-character streaming synchronized across all clients
-- **Analogue Feel**: Punctuation pauses, random variation, organic flow
 - **Sidebar Stats**: Cycle count, tokens, elapsed time, streaming status
 - **Message Display**: Last 5 messages shown in scrollable sidebar
 - **Persistent Cursor**: Always-blinking cursor suggesting endless processing
-- **Cycle Markers**: Only shown when context window is fully depleted
+- **Dramatic Cycle Markers**: Bold, glowing markers shown when context resets
+- **Responsive Design**: Mobile-optimized layout with stats at top

 ### User Interface
 - **Info Panel**: Clickable "?" in top-left explains the concept